notBald/PdfLib.Net/README.md

 As you can see, everything inherits from PdfItem.
 All objects inherit from PdfObject, and utility classes inherit Elements or ItemsArray (depending on whenever they wrap a dictionary or array).

-## Overview of PdfLib's folder hierarchy

-**Compile**: Pdf pages have command streams.
-The compile namespace is for classes used to make sense of these command streams.
-There are two "compilers" in there.
-One experimental compiler and one mature.
-The mature compiler is more a tokenizer than a compiler.

-**Compose**: Namespace for classes used for creating PDF documents.
-It's most developed class is currently chTextBox, which is useful for laying out text.
-It's missing features, such as indentation, and text flowing around images (for now the image must be on the line).

-**Encryption**: PdfLib supports decrypting encrypted documents.

-**Pdf**: Classes used to represent the PDF document.

-**PostScript**: A post scrip interpreter.

-**Res**: Non-code resources.

-**Util**: A collection of utility classes.

-**Write**: Code for writing PDF documents to disk

 ## Parsing a page's contents
 Pdf pages contains images, figures, and text.
 When a pdf viewer draws a page, it does this by executing commands found in the "Contents" property of the page.
 You can think of these commands as a simple programing language.